Anatoly Kazmirchuk, Ukraine Armed Forces Medical Forces Commander

 - Let's get back to the topic of evacuation.
 Do you cooperate with Ukrzaliznytsia [Ukraine’s railroad monopoly]?
 How closely?

 - Unfortunately, we cannot use the air medical evacuation.
-We know that our airspace is unsecured, vulnerable to attacks, and that is why we organized evacuation by rail transport beginning in 2022, in a joint project with Ukrzaliznytsia.
+We know that our airspace is unsecured, vulnerable to attacks, and that is why we organized the evacuation by rail transport beginning in 2022, in a joint project with Ukrzaliznytsia.
 We managed to create wagons equipped for patients in need of resuscitation care, for lying patients and for lightly wounded patients.
 This makes it possible for wounded casualties to be evacuated from all currently active operational fronts.
 Ukraine's experience of war-waging, and of emergency medical evacuation in particular, prompts our partners to think about alternatives to air evacuation.
 After all, just two percent of casualties are currently evacuated by air, with evacuation by surface transport accounting for more than 50 percent.

 HEALTHCARE INSTITUTIONS IN KURSK REGION DO NOT RENDER MEDICAL CARE TO WOUNDED UKRAINIAN SOLDERS